 If the behaviour is persistent and clearly unwanted, and causes you fear or anxiety, then it is stalking and you should not have to live with it.

 Stalking does not just involve a stranger lurking in the shadows or a delusional fan following a celebrity.
 While these cover some stalking scenarios, they are by no means the majority.
-About 40 per cent of people who contact the Helpline are being stalked by ex-partners and a further third have had some sort of prior acquaintance with their victim.
+About 40% of people who contact the Helpline are being stalked by ex-partners and a further third have had some sort of prior acquaintance with their victim.
 For instance, the victim may have dated, married or been a friend with their stalker.

 Clare’s Law, also known as the Domestic Violence Disclosure Scheme, gives members of the public a ‘right to ask’ police where they are concerned that: